 Each product manager on our team may be responsible for a separate piece of the product line.
 And each, fingers crossed, is making good local decisions on how to improve customer satisfaction, revenue, quality, and performance of their product.

-As a product leader, you need to ensure there is a coherent strategy across the product lines, making sure all the pieces fit together when you're solving for customer problems and planning for that resource allocation.
+As a product leader, you need to ensure there is a coherent strategy across the product lines, making sure all the pieces fit together when you're solving customer problems and planning for that resource allocation.

-Naturally, there are going to be trade-offs and you want to ensure those trade-offs, when you zoom out, make sense.
+Naturally, there are going to be trade-offs, and you want to ensure those trade-offs, when you zoom out, make sense.

 If you're not doing this right, your team likely is not all driving in the same direction.
-Maybe they're struggling to understand priorities and where to make trade-offs, they have to pull you into every conversation.
+Maybe they're struggling to understand priorities, and where to make trade-offs, they have to pull you into every conversation.

 Shared tools and resources